Angular harp: China, Buddhism

 The angle harp traveled along the Silk Road east, and made it to China between 200 B.C. and 200 A.D.
 Another world religion, Buddhism, also accepted the harp and took it to the Far East, to China and then to Korea and Japan.
-During the Han Dynasty, China joined the Silk Road, the western part of which passed through the areas where the harp was established at that time.
+During the Han dynasty, China joined the Silk Road, the western part of which passed through the areas where the harp was established at that time.
 Through musicians and merchants, the harp gradually made its way further east; this process can be traced by dating the depictions of harps along the Silk Road.
 In China, the spread of the harp was closely connected with the spread of Buddhism.
-Its heyday was during the Tang Dynasty.
+Its heyday was during the Tang dynasty.
 In China, Korea, and Japan, the harp had different names, but the instrument itself was essentially the same, and everywhere it was connected to the Buddhist religion.
-The harp, along with many other "foreign" instruments, disappeared from China around 1100 during the Sung Dynasty with the decline of Buddhism.
+The harp, along with many other "foreign" instruments, disappeared from China around 1100 during the Song dynasty with the decline of Buddhism.